biobakery/metawibele/README.md

 [http://huttenhower.sph.harvard.edu/metawibele](http://huttenhower.sph.harvard.edu/metawibele)

 **For additional information, read the** [MetaWIBELE Tutorial](https://github.com/biobakery/biobakery/wiki/metawibele)

-Support for MetaWIBELE is available via [the MetaWIBELE channel](https://forum.biobakery.org/c/Microbial-community-profiling/metawibele) of the bioBakery Support Forum.
+If you have questions, please direct it to:[the MetaWIBELE channel](https://forum.biobakery.org/c/Microbial-community-profiling/metawibele) of the bioBakery Support Forum.

 ***